RAW-Network/videra/README.md

 ## 🚀 Installation and Usage Guide

-Follow these steps to download and run the project on your machine.
+Follow these steps to download and run the project on your machine

 ### 🔧 Prerequisites